 The most accessible is to reach Grey Nursery, take the two-hour walk to Ferrier viewpoint and then board the ferry that sails Lake Grey to the refuge and glacier.
 All this can be done in one day perfectly, although you won’t see the Paine massif in all its splendour.

-Check here the Boat Trip to Lake Grey Tour.
-Included: Hotel pick up and drop off, Spanish-speaking guide specialized in the Chilean landscapes, boat ride on Lake Grey and tasting of a cocktail of Pisco Sour on board.
+📷 Check here the Boat Trip to Lake Grey Tour.
+Included: Hotel pick up and drop off, English-speaking guide specialized in the Chilean landscapes, boat ride on Lake Grey.

 The other ferry option is to sail on Lake Pehoé from Pudeto to the Paine Grande nursery (half an hour sailing).